Configure SEO metadata

 string

-The URL or identifier of the logo image of your website that will be displayed when your content is shared.
+The URL of your logo image displayed when your content is shared.

 twitter:title